“Life insurance is the most important product ever invented, with the possible exception of the wheel.” – Byron Udell

 - When you file the life insurance claim, keep in mind that each beneficiary must fill out the proper forms.
 Your life insurance agent should be able to get the forms for you, and help you with the process.

 - It typically shouldn’t take more than a week or two to process your claim.
 The life insurance company will review your claim and make the payout.

-Find out more steps for filing a death claim here.
+Click her to find out more steps for filing a death claim.